Mystery Operations Event Rules & Scoring

 Match Admin Rules

 -Not completing the stage within the Par time results in a DNF (Did Not Finish).
-Shooters with a DNF will have their target FTNs (Failures to Neutralize) tallied and recorded to earn partial points.
+Shooters with a DNF will have their targets failed to neutralize (FTN) tallied and recorded to earn partial points.
 Should a shooter miss a stage or deplete their ammunition and be unable to fire, they will incur a DNF along with all the FTNs for that stage.
+Spinners are worth 4 FTNs if not spun over.
+Two hit targets are worth 2 FTNs if not hit at all, but only 1 FTN if only hit once.

 -Shooters who are having difficulty hitting a target(s) before the stage ends may bypass it to proceed to other targets.
 Should time permit and it is safe, they may return to engage the missed target(s).
 Completing the stage under Par without revisiting the target(s) results in a DNF, plus the count of FTNs.
-High Value Targets cannot be skipped, so it's crucial not to miss them.
+Due to the various skill levels of shooters, advanced stages may have a litmus test to be passed before moving on to more complicated portions of the stage.
+These tests may not be skipped.

--When a shooter reaches a stage and observes someone else shooting, they may begin their wait time after presenting a clear rifle/PCC to a Range Officer.
-It is the responsibility of the shooters to monitor their own wait time and to remain honest.
+-When a shooter reaches a stage and there is a line, they may begin their wait time after presenting a clear rifle to a Range Officer.
+It is the responsibility of the shooters to monitor their own wait time accurately on a stopwatch or phone and to remain honest.
+Range officers may challenge and override questionable times.
+Playing games with range officers over wait time will result in denial of wait time.
+If there is nobody shooting the stage, you will get no wait time.

--After completing a stage and upon the range officer's command, shooters should promptly exit the stage.
-Collect your gear without administering it; gear administration should be done on your own time, not the range officer's or other competitors.
+-After completing a stage and upon the range officer command, shooters should promptly exit the stage.
+Collect your gear and leave.
+Further gear administration should be done on your own time, not the range officer's or other competitor’s.
+Stage time is included as part of your run time.

 -The use of steel core penetrating ammunition is strictly forbidden.
 Possession or use during shooting events will lead to immediate disqualification from the match.
 The primary example of such ammunition is the M855/SS109 5.56 with a green tip.
 However, bi-metal thin steel jacketed bullets, such as those made by Wolf, Tula, etc., are permitted.